LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 * A unique one-time key (OTK) is utilized for each form initiated by an agent.
 Each OTK can only be used once and is valid for a very short period of time (seconds).
 * The consumer has a predefined period of time to fill the form.
 To configure this time period, contact your LivePerson account team.
 * OTKs undergo validation and verification during the data de-tokenization process.
 * The visitor's OTK can only be used for tokenizing the data.
-The agent's OTK can only be used for detokenizing the data.
+The agent's OTK can only be used for retrieving the data and sending it back in a readable format.
 Moreover, an OTK is specific to one site.
 This ensures that the OTK cannot be inappropriately manipulated.
 * The sensitive data is only accessible during the active session (until the conversation is resolved or the agent logs out).
 It is not stored in the chat history or transcripts.
 * The tokenized data is securely stored in the LivePerson application database in its tokenized form for a default period of 13 months.
 * The tokenized data can be accessed with specific permissions.
 Contact your LivePerson account team for more information.